 - Genetic engineering is the same as selective breeding

-More concerns were expressed from religious organizations, especially from the Jewish and Muslim communities that impose strict rules on what their members are to eat, on whether the food will remain within the kosher or halal regulations.
+More concerns were expressed by religious organizations, especially the Jewish and Muslim communities that impose strict rules on what their members are to eat, on whether the food will remain within the kosher or halal regulations.
 They went further and designated all GMO food as restricted for consumption by these religious groups.

 Focusing the fight on the consumption of food seems too little.
 At this point, it should be brought to attention what the original concept of DNA recombination was.